 It is important to note that each course/module within a program of study must be successfully completed in order to achieve graduation.
-For some students it may be necessary to repeat a course/module during their program.
-Not all programs allow students to repeat a course/module.
+For some students it may be necessary to repeat a course during their program.
+Not all programs allow students to repeat a course and some externally regulated programs have specific repeat policies.
 Students are allowed to repeat a failed course twice to a maximum of three (3) attempts per course.
 Externally regulated programs may have different requirements.
-Should the student fail a course/module, he or she may receive the first repeat at no cost.
-Subsequent attempts will be charged the full cost of the course/module, as well as any other incidental cost.
+Should the student fail a course they may receive the first repeat at no cost.
+Subsequent attempt will be charged the full cost of the course, as well as any other incidental cost.
 The Campus Director will make a determination based on the circumstances.

-Students may only repeat a course if class space is available; courses requiring an outside examination are excluded.
-All repeated courses will appear on the student's academic transcript; however, only the most recent attempt will count towards the grade point average.
-Please remember that repeating a course/module is a privilege that the student must earn.
-The repeating of a course/module is permitted if a student meets the conditions outlined below.
+Students may only repeat a course if class space is available (courses requiring an outside examination are excluded).
+All repeated courses will appear on the student's academic transcript; however, only the most recent attempt will count toward their grade point averages.
+Please remember that repeating a course is a privilege that the student must earn.
+The repeating of a course is permitted if a student meets the conditions outlined below.
 All conditions must be met:

-- 1. The student has completed an interview with the Campus Director, or designee. - 2.
-The student has demonstrated good attendance. - 3.
-The student has been punctual for class. - 4.
-The student has demonstrated significant effort. - 5.
-The student has completed all the requirements for the course/module and simply was unable to achieve a passing score on the first attempt. - 6.
+- 1. Complete an interview with the Campus Director, Student Services Representative, or designee; - 2.
+The student has demonstrated good attendance; - 3.
+The student has been punctual for class; - 4.
+The student has demonstrated significant effort; - 5.
+The student has completed all the requirements for the course and simply was unable to achieve a passing score on the first attempt; - 6.
 The student has met all other graduation requirements.